BT, TalkTalk or Plusnet for Youview TV?

 (up to 17Mb)

-Ofcom's March 2016 speed tests gave the following results:
+Ofcom's April 2017 speed tests also gave the following results:

 |Over 24 hours||Peak (8-10pm weekdays)|

-It's clear to see that fibre really is a big jump up in speed terms, so it's well worth considering if the service is available - check whether it is using the postcode checker below.
+It's clear to see that fibre really does offer a big jump up in speed terms, so it's well worth considering if the service is available - check whether it is using the postcode checker below.

 Anyone worried that their current broadband isn't fast enough can get a good idea by streaming content on their home computer from an on demand provider, like All 4 or BBC iPlayer.